 Top Tip

-Skewer tiny frikadellen with a cornichon pickle, a small mozzarella ball or a cherry tomato as finger food.
+Skewer tiny German meatballs with a cornichon pickle, a small mozzarella ball or a cherry tomato as finger food.
 The ideal snack for a game day or an appetizer.

 How to Serve

-Frikadellen are served in a variety of ways.
+German meatballs are served in a variety of ways.
 The German meat patties are frequently eaten as fast food in a crispy roll, similar to a hamburger.
-However, Germans eat Frikadellen also cold, cut into slices and served on a slice of fresh bread with mustard.
+However, Germans eat meatballs also cold, cut into slices and served on a slice of fresh bread with mustard.

 They are also served as a main course at lunch and dinner.
-Served with mashed potatoes, potato salad, french fries, fried potatoes, and a side of vegetables or a salad.
+Served with mashed potatoes, Swabian potato salad, french fries, fried potatoes, and a side of vegetables or a German salad.

 If you like to include a gravy to this dish, try this traditional German cream sauce, called Rahmsauce.